Overview

 C. The Approaches to learning –

-Our focus on approaches to learning is grounded in the belief that learning how to learn is fundamental to a student’s education.
+Our focus on approaches to learning is grounded in the belief that learning how to

 The five categories of interrelated skills aim to empower IB students off all ages to become self-regulated learners.
 These skills also help to support a student's sense of agency, encouraging them to see their learning as an active and dynamic process.